 Biden administration updates

-United States Secretary of Education Miguel Cardona recently announced the Department of Education will rescind the formula used by the Trump administration to determine partial relief.
-In its place, they’ll create a streamlined process that enables full loan discharges.
+United States Secretary of Education Miguel Cardona announced the Department of Education will rescind the formula used by the Trump administration to determine partial relief.
+In its place, they created a streamlined process that enables full loan discharges.

 Q:Who will be affected by the new rules on borrower defense to repayment for student loans?